Audiveris/omr-dataset-tools/prepare/README.md

   draw_name: true                       # draw class name rather than class number?
   hidden_labels:                        # labels not to be drawn
     - kStaffLine
+  required_labels:                  # limit to images containing any of these items
+    - systemicBarline
+    - timeSignatureComponent
   use_train: false                      # select full train?
   use_val: false                        # select full val?
   selection:                            # list of selected images